tedfytw1209/SLOctolyzer/README.md

 -SLO images are typically either centred at the fovea or centred at the optic disc.
 There are standard regions of interest defined to analyse these different types of scans (see above).
 You can use the excel document `fname_resolution_location_eye.xlsx` found in `analyze` to specify the location of each image (in the `Location` columns).
 This is not compulsory, as the pipeline does support automatic detection of the location of the SLO scan if the location is not provided by the user.
 However, it remains to be seen how robust this detection is, users be aware!
 This goes the same for detecting the eye type (Right or Left).

+### Execution time

+SLOctolyzer can run reasonably fast using a standard, GPU-less Windows laptop CPU.
+Even without GPU accelerations, the segmentation inference of all three models only takes around ~11 seconds.
+Nevertheless, SLOctolyzer is equipped to detect if there is a GPU available (CUDA only, not MPS for macOS currently) to accelerate segmentation inference.

+Feature measurement is longer than segmentation inference because:
+- Measurements are made for the binary vessel, artery and vein segmentation maps.
+- For optic disc-centred SLO images, there are three regions of interest considered making it longer to measure than macula-centred images.
+- Image resolution plays a role too, where (768,768) image resolution is quicker than (1536,1536) resolution.

+However, based on the example images in `analyze/demo`, a standard laptop Windows CPU takes
+- ~15 seconds for an macula-centred SLO image at (768,768) resolution.
+- ~30 seconds for an optic disc-centred SLO image at (768,768) resolution.
+- ~100 seconds for an optic disc-centred SLO image at (1536,1536) resolution.

+The execution time here may vary dependent on the size of the CPU, and whether GPU acceleration is utilised for segmentation inference, so only act as a rough guide.

 ---

-### Fixing segmentation errors
+## Fixing segmentation errors

 We do not have any automatic functionality within SLOctolyzer to correct any vessel segmentation errors.
 Thus, we rely on the user to identify any visible problems with vessel classification.

 However, we do provide functionality to correct retinal vessel and optic disc segmentation via ITK-Snap.
-There are instructions on using ITK-Snap for manual annotations in `instructions/manual_annotations` which describe how to setup ITK-Snap and use it to correct the binary vessel mask, and also the artery-vein-optic disc segmentation masks.
+There are instructions on using ITK-Snap for manual annotations in `instructions/manual_annotations` which describe how to se tup ITK-Snap and use it to correct the binary vessel mask, and also the artery-vein-optic disc segmentation masks.

 Once the corrected segmentations are saved out as `.nii.gz` files in the same folder with the original `.png` segmentation mask(s), the pipeline can be run again and SLOctolyzer should automatically identify these additional manual annotations and re-compute the features!

 ---

-### Debugging
+## Debugging

 If you have any issues with running this toolkit on your own device, please contact us (see end of README for contact email).